llleeeaaannn/resetcss/README.md

 }
 ```

 I don't use images, SVGs, videos or the like inline.
-Why are they inline elements?
-I’m not going to question W3C’s logic and of course you can use the abovementioned elements inline, but I almost never do.
+So why are they inline elements?
+I’m not going to question W3C’s logic and of course you can use the above mentioned elements inline, but I almost never do.
 So I make them block elements, simple.

 I also give the elements a max-width of 100% to prevent them from overflowing their containers.